powerlang/powerlang/docs/pst/index.rst

     aRemoteArray module::class    "will send class to the module variable"

-This could be used to implement some form of safety: as reflection is accessible through extension methods, accessing metaobjects could be disabled by prohibiting access to :code:`meta` module (and to unsafe modules that could leak metaobjects).
+This could be used to implement some form of safety: as reflection is accessible through module methods, accessing metaobjects could be disabled by prohibiting access to :code:`meta` module (and to unsafe modules that could leak metaobjects).

 It can also be used to stratify runtime implementation level and application level: ::